jqnatividad/datapump/README.md

 It can be set to `first`, `last` or ''.
 `first` : Drop duplicates except for the first occurrence. - `last` : Drop duplicates except for the last occurrence. - '' : Do not drop duplicates.

-Datapump also computes statistics and resamples time-series data (e.g. converting per-minute data to hourly data).
+Datapump can also compute descriptive statistics and resamples time-series data (e.g. converting per-minute data to hourly data).

 For descriptive statistics, it creates a table with the `-stat` suffix.
 It computes:
  * count - count number of non-NA/null observations